 I am reminded by the recent release of lost studio takes by Erroll Garner, Ready Take One, that my eyes have been thrown always to the heavens with wonderment at his piano playing.
-When I hear him play it is as though the myriad threads of jazz history, its various twists and turns throughout a century of restless invention, can be united in one ineffable moment of definition: Erroll Garner seated on a piano stool.
-Not that this was either a straightforward or ergonomic posture, for one of his crowd pleasing acts of mythology was that as a short man (only 5’2″) he was too small to inhabit the piano with ease.
-He would sit on telephone directories piled high, the thicker the pile the better, and this supposedly to compensate for his diminished stature.
-Perched precariously and looking guiltily and askance from his eyrie, the thousand childish faces and glottal grunts of Erroll Garner would be launched, each contorted with a nervous sense of inhibition as though he were a child broken free from supervision but missing still the playpen and restraint.
+When I hear him play it is as though the myriad threads of jazz history, its various twists and turns throughout a century of restless invention, can be distilled to one moment of definition: Erroll Garner seated on a piano stool.
+Not that this was a straightforward or ergonomic posture, for one of his crowd pleasing acts of mythology was that as a short man (Garner was only 5’2″) he was too small to inhabit the piano with ease, so he would sit on telephone directories, supposedly to compensate for his diminished stature.
+Perched precariously and looking guiltily and askance from his eyrie, the thousand childish faces and glottal grunts of Erroll Garner would be launched, each contorted with a nervous sense of inhibition, as though he were a child broken free from supervision but missing his playpen of restraint.
 Goofy in aspect, fidgety, agitated, turning ceaselessly to the crowd and impatient for their approval, Garner would nosedive from the expected, skinny-dip, bellyflop, splash like an elephant in shallow water, always with a twinkle in his eye, untrammelled and replete with joy.
 Beads of sweat would drip from his face during performance in the spotlight.
-He would look for comfort, and he placed in his sights bassist and drummer to whom he would turn often, both to steady his own nervous enthusiasm and to keep them on his side; together they made a steady four-to-the-beat, follow me to the coda essay, an improbably improvised drill that was rehearsed night after night in a concert hall, a club, a television studio or a recording booth.
+He would look for comfort, and he placed in his sights bassist and drummer to whom he would turn often, to steady perhaps his own nervous enthusiasm and to keep them on his side; together they made a steady four-to-the-beat, follow me to the coda essay, an improbably improvised drill that was rehearsed night after night in a concert hall, a club, a television studio or a recording booth.
 In performance his body visibly sighs with pleasure for this is the life, a life of near carefree and digital abandon.

-His crowning achievement was the exquisite use of time, one of the building blocks of the jazz art, and in jazz the possession of swing is nine tenths of the law.
-Garner’s was as delicate as a sidewinder slipping in the desert sun or as airily intricate as an eel tricking its way from its pit: natural, organic and faultless.
+His crowning achievement was the exquisite use of time.
+Time is one of the building blocks of the jazz art.
+He could be as delicate as a sidewinder slipping in the desert sun or as intricate as an eel tricking its way from its pit.
 The left hand chugs on the beat, chugs relentless as a steam train with a destination, its pistons catching breath as if stoked with a wallop – an occasional and last beat of the bar lunge ahead of itself to unnerve the train, the prospect of derailment and disaster.
-Yet even this is carried out with aplomb and verve and, as it winds up the track the music has no time to cast a satisfied look over its shoulder, it is already full steam ahead.
-The nonchalant, breezy and rapid right hand chords sparkle and dance, so effortlessly realized; they invoke onomatopoeic words such as crunch and crash, are delicious, are in a heady accord that both clatters and has grace.
+Yet even this is carried out with aplomb and, as it winds up the track the music has no time to cast a satisfied look over its shoulder for it is already full steam ahead.
+The nonchalant, breezy and rapid right hand chords, effortlessly realised, sparkle and dance; they might invoke onomatopoeic words such as crunch and crash, are delicious, are in a heady accord that both clatters and has grace.
 But their offbeat timing is the thing.
-Either momentarily delayed or in anticipation of the beat, they disorientate our ears with the dizziness of steady time.
-The intermittent, contrasting and playful one note lines (delivered with no forethought of fingering) are leisurely or urgent, lengthy or curtailed with skittish rapture as another, better idea scuttles across the keyboard.
+Either momentarily delayed or in anticipation of the beat, they disorientate our ears with the dizzy disruption of steady time.
+The possession of swing is nine tenths of the law, and Garner’s swing was natural, organic, faultless.
+The intermittent, contrasting and playful one note lines (delivered with no forethought of fingering) are leisurely or urgent, lengthy or curtailed, delivered with skittish rapture as yet another, probably better idea scuttles across his keyboard.
 All in all his two-handed momentum leaves you bewildered, gently concussed as though smitten about the head with a feather boa: outrageous.
-All components of Garner’s style shimmer with holistic intent, and there you have it in its entirety: a style so compact, so at one and so at ease with its performer, it is by turns and in equal measure heartbreaking, tender, swank, rumbustious, so much else; sometimes it is all of these in rapid fire succession, and so much else.
+There you have it in its entirety: a style so compact, so at one and so at ease with its performer, it is by turns and in equal measure heartbreaking, tender, swank, rumbustious, and so much else; sometimes it is all of these in rapid fire succession, and so much else.

-The trio was his format of choice and throughout his career he stayed faithful to it; he performed solo in earlier days and he gave way to an extra percussionist occasionally in his later years as he aped popular Latin sounds and he chopped up his left hand rhythms.
-Garner was feted worldwide and was a popular guest on many prime time TV shows (Johnny Carson a massive fan, so too Mike Douglas).
+The trio was his format of choice and throughout his career he stayed faithful to it.
+He performed solo in earlier days and he gave way to an extra percussionist occasionally in his later years as he aped popular Latin sounds and chopped up his left hand rhythms.
+As an economic unit, the Erroll Garner Trio was feted worldwide and was a popular guest on many prime time TV shows (Johnny Carson a massive fan, so too Mike Douglas).
 He was one of the most marketable names in jazz, so marketable that it fell outside the remit of the diehard.
-Garner’s album Concert By The Sea, a 1955 live recording made on the hoof and initially for private consumption, was released by his label, Columbia, in simulated stereo and was a hefty commercial success.
-His composition Misty was a worldwide hit (Johnny Mathis alone sold over two million copies and he took it to be his signature tune); it was also the prompt for the Clint Eastwood film Play Misty For Me.
-There can be little doubt that his estate was considerable upon his death, but what Garner did with his fortune is not clear for no sense of his biography is ever traced via Google.
+Garner’s album Concert By The Sea, a 1955 live recording made on the hoof and initially for private consumption, was released by Columbia Records in simulated stereo and was a hefty commercial success.
+His composition Misty was a worldwide hit (Johnny Mathis’ rendition alone sold over two million copies and he took it to be his signature tune); it was also the prompt for the Clint Eastwood film Play Misty For Me.
+There can be little doubt that his estate was considerable upon his death, but what Garner did with his fortune is not clear for no sense of his biography can be traced on Google.
 Seemingly he was a reluctant interviewee although the one example on YouTube is conversational and intelligent.
-In 1977 he beat Prince to a heart attack in a lift: his heart failure was related to chronic emphysema and was the result, I think, of chain smoking, Wikipedia is bereft of hard fact.
+In 1977 he beat Prince to a heart attack in a lift: his heart failure was related to chronic emphysema and was the result, I believe, of a lifetime’s chain smoking, Wikipedia is bereft of hard fact.